TopER: Topological Embeddings in Graph Representation Learning: Introduction

 \section{Introduction}

 Graphs are a fundamental data structure utilized extensively to model complex interactions within various domains, such as social networks~\citep{leskovec2008microscopic}, molecular structures~\citep{you2018graph}, and transportation systems~\citep{duan2022fdsa}.
-Their inherent flexibility, however, introduces significant challenges when applied to machine learning tasks, primarily due to their irregular and high-dimensional nature.
-Due to the fact that graph data lacks inherent ordering and consistent dimensionality, traditional machine learning methods—designed for data in vector spaces—struggle with it.
+Their inherent flexibility, however, introduces significant challenges when applied to machine learning (ML) tasks, primarily due to their irregular and high-dimensional nature.
+Graph data lacks inherent ordering and consistent dimensionality, making it challenging for traditional ML methods designed for vector spaces.

-Graph Neural Networks (GNNs) have emerged as the state-of-the-art models for tackling graph machine learning tasks due to their ability to learn effectively from graph-structured data.
-In the predominant paradigm of message-passing GNNs, the process begins by generating node embeddings.
+Graph Neural Networks (GNNs) have emerged as the state-of-the-art models for tackling graph machine learning tasks due to their ability to learn effectively from graph-structured data~\citep{kipf2016semi}.
+In the predominant paradigm of message-passing GNNs, the process begins by generating node embeddings~\citep{balcilar2021breaking}.
 These embeddings can then be used in tasks such as node classification or link prediction.
-However, for graph-related tasks, such as molecular property prediction, the embeddings must be aggregated through a pooling layer to form graph-level representations.
-This method is computationally intensive, largely because the generation and management of node embeddings as intermediate steps substantially increase the overall computational burden.
+However, for graph-related tasks, such as molecular property prediction, the embeddings must be aggregated through a pooling layer to form graph-level representations~\citep{wieder2020compact}.
+This method is computationally intensive, mainly because generating and managing node embeddings as intermediate steps substantially increase the overall computational burden.
 Ideally, an approach would allow for the direct creation of graph embeddings, circumventing the need to generate node-level representations first.
 Furthermore, these graph embeddings must be both low-dimensional and interpretable to maximize their practical utility and efficiency in various applications.